 The Seven Most Common Causes of Offshore and Maritime Injuries

-The data do not point to a single factor as the most common cause of offshore and maritime injuries.
+The data do not point to a single factor as the most common cause of offshore injuries.
 But, they do reach a consensus regarding the top seven causes of accidents on offshore and inshore waters.
 Based on the data studied, the seven most common causes of offshore and maritime injuries are:

 - Slips and Falls